All Episodes

 Time Text

-Now I'm just kidding.
+No, I'm just kidding.

 I'll try to get a couple of pictures of our new kitten up there to them.

-High tech stuff I have to do after the program today.
+High-tech stuff I have to do after the program today.

 Anyway, folks, great to have you back Friday.

-It is the EIB network.
+It is the EIB Network.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open live Friday.
+It's open line Friday.

-One big exciting broadcast hour to go.
+One big, exciting broadcast hour to go.

 And we are here.

-I am here serving humanity.
+I am here serving humanity as America's real anchorman.

-Talent on loan from God.
+The talent on loan from God.

 Okay, Yahoo News.

-Yahoo News, the uh annual SAT scores have been released to the public, and they show a continued decline in math and writing scores.
+Yahoo News, the annual SAT scores have been released to the public, and they show a continued decline in math and writing scores.

 Such a shame.